-We have audited the accompanying consolidated financial statements of Unigold Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2015 and 2014, and the consolidated statements of changes in shareholders' equity, consolidated statements of comprehensive loss and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Unigold Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at December 31, 2016 and 2015, and the consolidated statements of changes in shareholders' equity, consolidated statements of loss and comprehensive loss and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.